sharkdp/fd/README.md

 * The command name is *50%* shorter[\*](https://github.com/ggreer/the_silver_searcher) than
   `find` :-).
 * Parallel command execution with a syntax similar to GNU Parallel.
+* Completion with bash, zsh, PowerShell and fish

 ## Demo